slingr-stack/ai-app-factory/README.md

 # AI-Powered app code generator

-This Node.js script generates an entire project (frontend, backend, or both) based on a flexible prompt system powered by **OpenAI**.
+This Node.js utility generates an entire project (frontend, backend, or both) based on a flexible prompt system powered by **OpenAI**.
 The generation is fully driven by a customizable **system prompt** and a set of **answers**, allowing you to scaffold applications with different stacks and features.

 ## How it works